QLA-ML-DS/Our-Weekly-Seminars/README.md

 # Weekly research seminars

 This repository features the weekly research seminars at QLA.
-The slides will be availble later on.